davidlhayes/project3/README.md

 }
 ```

 The following code is from the section of home.js that is executed after the document has loaded.
 It shows how the transaction ID is sorted up or down in response to a click.
 Below that is the corresponding code for sorting processor name.
 Sorting an integer in reverse simply requires negating the id returned from the model.
 Sorting on a string is more involved.
 It uses Underscore's map function and looks at character codes.
 Credit for this functioning goes to Andrew De Andrade on Stack Overflow.
+I believe it could be made more DRY, but time would be required to pull out the repetitive portion and correctly identify the input and the output of the isolated function.

 ```js
 // transaction id sort buttons